 a) Be responsible for and keep proper records for the receipt, custody, banking and disbursements of the funds of the Federation; and

 b) Be responsible for preparing and presenting the CFMS Annual Budget for membership approval at the Annual General Meeting; and

+c) Develop and maintain sponsor partnerships that provide financial support to the organization; and

-c) Be Chair of any Finance Committee which may be struck by the Executive; and
+d) Be Chair of any Finance Committee which may be struck by the Executive; and

-d) Report to the Minister responsible for administering the Act on all required financial matters.
+e) Report to the Minister responsible for administering the Act on all required financial matters.

-80. The Vice President of Communications shall, in addition to his/her other duties within the executive, publicize the activities of the Federation and facilitate communications within the Federation.
+81. The Vice President of Communications shall, in addition to his/her other duties within the executive, publicize the activities of the Federation and facilitate communications within the Federation.
 This includes but is not limited to: